 Dask can scale to a cluster of 100s of machines.
 It is resilient, elastic, data local, and low latency.
-For more information see documentation on the distributed scheduler.
+For more information, see the documentation about the distributed scheduler.

-This ease of transition between single-machine to moderate cluster enables users both to start simple and to grow when necessary.
+This ease of transition between single-machine to moderate cluster enables users to both start simple and grow when necessary.

 Dask represents parallel computations with task graphs.
 These